 - Contact hours

-- lectures: average 3 hours per week; tutorials: 1 hour per week; project/lab work: 18 hours per semester
+- Lectures: average 3 hours per week; Practical Classes: 1 hour per week; Project/Laboratory Work: 18 hours per semester (6 x 3 hours)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.